KQED (TV): History

 In its early days following the station's sign-on, KQED broadcast only twice a week for one hour each day.
 Despite the very limited schedule, the station was still losing money, leading to a decision in early 1955 from its board of trustees to close down the station.
 Its staff got the board to keep the station on the air and tried to get needed funds from the public in a form of a televised auction, in which celebrities would appear to auction off goods and services donated to the station.
 While the station still came a little short, it did show that the general public cared to keep KQED on the air.
 Since then, the auction became a fund-raising tool for many public television stations, though its usage waned in recent years in favor of increased usage of special pledge drives throughout the year.

-KQED was best known from the late '60s through the 1970s as one of the very few public stations in the country to have its own nightly news show, originally known as Newsroom.
-For many years, the show was anchored by Belva Davis, a pioneering African American broadcaster.
-Newsroom grew out of a 1968 newspaper strike in San Francisco.
-Journalists from the affected newspapers began reporting their stories on KQED.
-In 1980, the nightly news broadcast was canceled and replaced with a documentary production unit, which thrived for over a decade, producing a series of local documentaries and some major national productions, including two Peabody Award winners, Broken Arrow: Can a Nuclear Weapons Accident Happen Here?
-(1980–81) and The Case of Dashiell Hammett (1982).
-The staff also regularly produced feature news stories for the MacNeil/Lehrer Newshour.

 In 1970, KQED inherited KNEW-TV (channel 32) from Metromedia and changed the station's call letters to KQEC, but found they could not operate it without losing money.
 Various PBS and locally produced programs from KQED would air erratically and at different times of the day on KQEC.
 In 1988, the Federal Communications Commission (FCC) revoked KQED's license to operate KQEC, citing excessive off-air time, further charging dishonesty in previous filings with regard to the specific reasons.
 The alleged dishonesty was in reference to KQED's claim of financial woes for keeping KQEC off the air for most of 1972 through 1977, and again for several months in 1979 and 1980.
 After being revoked from KQED's hands, the reassigned license was granted to the Minority Television Project (MTP), one of the challengers of the KQED/KQEC filing.
 The KQEC call letters were changed to KMTP-TV under the new license.